-- Act 1-Church members suggest people who possess the gifts and grace for teaching Sunday school.
+Church members suggest people who possess the gifts and grace for teaching Sunday school.
 Foye and the education committee add to the list and decide who’d be the best teachers for each age level.

-- Act 2-The education committee calls these people and invites them to visit personally about this ministry opportunity.
+The education committee calls these people and invites them to visit personally about this ministry opportunity.

-- Act 3-Foye tells nominees about the basic responsibilities and gives them a Sunday school handbook that includes a job description.
+Foye tells nominees about the basic responsibilities and gives them a Sunday school handbook that includes a job description.
 She tells them what they can expect from the church and how they can expect to grow in their faith.
 She gives them lists of substitute Sunday school teachers and teacher enrichment workshops.

 “We stress how important this ministry is and that we believe they possess the gifts to be good,” says Foye.
-“I’ve found that you have more success finding people to teach Sunday school this way, as opposed to just calling them over the phone and saying, ÔOh, by the way, will you teach Sunday school next year?’ ”
+“I’ve found that you have more success finding people to teach Sunday school this way, as opposed to just calling them over the phone and saying, Oh, by the way, will you teach Sunday school next year?’ ”

 You need more than Sunday school teachers, of course, in your supporting cast.
 Creating a hit for children’s ministry takes a whole church effort.
 Build audience participation by keeping children and children’s ministry in the limelight.
 Besides bulletin boards, newsletters, and word-of-mouth, here are a few bright ideas to inspire you.

-- Greeters–Have children join adults in greeting people and handing out bulletins.
+Have children join adults in greeting people and handing out bulletins.
 “By making children visible, you communicate to people that children are important to this church,” says Foye.
 “I think that means a lot to people; they’re more willing to give of their time and their gifts.”

-- Visibility-Thomas Sanders, a minister of childhood education in Texas, stole the show during a Mother’s Day worship service by having three six-passenger strollers wheeled into church.
+Thomas Sanders, a minister of childhood education in Texas, stole the show during a Mother’s Day worship service by having three six-passenger strollers wheeled into church.
 The 18 babies on board played up the need for more volunteers.
 “We didn’t get everyone we needed,” says Sanders, “but we got a big start that Sunday.”

-- Publicity-Publicizing kids’ service projects produces the most positive reviews for Snyder’s children’s ministry.
+Publicizing kids’ service projects produces the most positive reviews for Snyder’s children’s ministry.
 Showing the children practicing servanthood changes perceptions.
 That’s why Snyder includes regular reports on the children’s visits in the column she writes for the church newsletter.
 “The congregation falls in love with the children,” says Snyder.
 “I think that’s the message that needs to be given to the congregation-that children’s ministry is fun, but it’s also vital.”

-- Accessibility-Make it easy for church members to get information about your ministry.
+Make it easy for church members to get information about your ministry.
 To highlight her children’s ministry, Basye set up a “lemonade stand.”
 People stop by after church every Sunday to talk or pick up handouts-and sometimes there’s even lemonade!

-It’s taken awhile, but children’s ministry has become a front row ministry-not a hidden ministry-at Basye’s church, “I think it’s happened through my staff and me just being excited and reminding everyone that children’s ministry is no more or less important than any other ministry,” says Basye.
+It’s taken a while, but children’s ministry has become a front-row-ministry—not a hidden ministry—at Basye’s church, “I think it’s happened through my staff and me just being excited and reminding everyone that children’s ministry is no more or less important than any other ministry,” says Basye.
 “We accomplish the same goal, bringing children to the knowledge of Jesus Christ.”

-Kathleen Dieterich is a former editorial technician for CHILDREN’S MINISTRY Magazine.
+Kathleen Dieterich is a former editorial technician for Children’s Ministry Magazine.